Supporting Family Caregivers: 25 Heartwarming Ways You Can Make a Difference

 Listen and Give Space: Provide opportunities for the caregiver to talk, vent, laugh, or express themselves.
 Sometimes, all they need is someone willing to listen without judgment, disbelief, or interjecting “have you tried xxx?”

-Learn About the Illness: Read articles or watch videos about the illness to better understand the potential symptoms, seriousness, and complexities the caregiver and their loved one is dealing with.
-In the case of ME/CFS and Long COVID, this also means understanding researchers are still trying to figure out what's causing the debilitating illness and that there is no known cure to date.
+Learn About the Illness: Read articles or watch videos about the illness to better understand the potential symptoms, seriousness, and complexities the caregiver and their loved one are dealing with.
+In the case of ME/CFS and Long COVID, this also means understanding that researchers are still trying to figure out what's causing the debilitating illness and that there is no known cure to date.

 Send a Small Gift: Make or buy a small gift online or at a local store and send it out of the blue (not necessarily during the holidays or a birthday) as a way to show you’re thinking of the caregiver.
 It will be a delightful surprise.